microsandbox/microsandbox/SELF_HOSTING.md

 # <sub><img height="18" src="https://octicons-col.vercel.app/home/A770EF">&nbsp;&nbsp;SELF HOSTING&nbsp;&nbsp;<sup><sup>B E T A</sup></sup></sub>

 With self hosting, your data and code stay on your servers making security compliance easy.
-Also, having a local setup lets you test and move through ideas fast while debugging issues more reliably.
+Also, having a local setup allows you to test and move through ideas fast.

 Let's help you start your first self-hosted sandbox server.
 It's easy!